N-back

 The n-back task is a continuous performance task that is commonly used as an assessment in psychology and cognitive neuroscience to measure a part of working memory and working memory capacity.
 The n-back was introduced by Wayne Kirchner in 1958.
-N-Back games are purported to be a training method to improve working memory and working memory capacity and also increase fluid intelligence, although evidence for such effects are lacking.
+N-Back games are purported to be a training method to improve working memory and working memory capacity and also increase fluid intelligence.
+While some scientific studies have shown such a connection, others have not.

 The task

 The subject is presented with a sequence of stimuli, and the task consists of indicating when the current stimulus matches the one from n steps earlier in the sequence.
 The load factor n can be adjusted to make the task more or less difficult.

 To clarify, the visual n-back test is similar to the classic memory game of Concentration.
 However, instead of different items that are in a fixed location on the game board, there is only one item, that appears in different positions on the game board during each turn.
-"1-N" means that you have to remember the position of the item, one turn back.
-"2-N" means that you have to remember the position of the item two turns back, and so on.
+"1-back" means that you have to remember the position of the item, one turn back.
+"2-back" means that you have to remember the position of the item two turns back, and so on.

 For example, an auditory three-back test could consist of the experimenter reading the following list of letters to the test subject: